-Groundwater Assessment
+(IRWD) Groundwater Assessment

+An assessment of the groundwater sources in the Lake Forest service area of IRWD was completed in December 2002.
+This groundwater is considered most vulnerable to contamination from dry cleaners and sewer collection systems.

 An assessment of the groundwater sources in the Dyer Road Well Field was completed in July 2003.
-This groundwater is considered most vulnerable to contamination from gas stations, historic gas stations, metal plating/finishing/ fabrication facilities, military installations and plastics/synthetics producers.
+This groundwater is considered most vulnerable to contamination from gas stations, historic gas stations, metal plating/finishing/fabrication facilities, military installations and plastics/synthetics producers.

 An assessment of the groundwater sources in the Irvine Desalter Project was completed in March 2006.
 This groundwater is considered most vulnerable to contamination from crop irrigation and fertilizers.

-An assessment of the groundwater sources are of IRWD was completed in March 2003.
-This groundwater is considered most vulnerable to an another contamination from sever collection systems.
-An assessment of the groundwater is considered most vulnerable to contamination from sever collection systems.
+An assessment of the groundwater source in the Orange Park Acres service area of IRWD was completed in March 2003.
+This groundwater is considered most vulnerable to contamination from sewer collection systems.

 An assessment of the groundwater in the Santiago Canyon service area of IRWD was completed in January 2003.
 There have been no contaminants detected in the water supply, however the source is still considered vulnerable to contamination from historic mining operations.

 Copies of the complete assessments may be viewed at the IRWD Water Quality Department, 3512 Michelson Drive, Irvine.
-You may request a summary of the assessments by writing to Leslie Bonkowski, Irvine Ranch Water District, 15600 Sand Canyon Avenue, Irvine, California 92618.
+You may request a summary of the assessments by writing to Leslie Bonkowski, District Secretary, Irvine Ranch Water District, 15600 Sand Canyon Avenue, Irvine, California 92618.